superbox-dev/keba_keenergy/README.md

-# KEBA KeEnergy – Home Assistant Integration for KEBA Heat Pumps
+# KEBA KeEnergy – Home Assistant Integration for KEBA heat pumps

 **KEBA KeEnergy Integration** is a powerful open-source **Home Assistant integration** that allows you to connect and monitor KEBA-based heat pumps directly within your smart home.
 The integration exposes data from the KEBA KeEnergy